gdbroman/broman.blog/posts/messy.md

 But having internalized this, we can remind ourselves in those darker moments: It is now I grow.

 It's hard to remember of course.
-Part of me still doubts it every time: _“This can’t possibly turn out good.”_ And yet, things have their way of sorting themselves out if you let them.
+Part of me still doubts every time: _“This can’t possibly turn out good.”_ And yet, things have their way of sorting themselves out if you let them.